mrpejker/cardano-e2e-example/doc/endpoints-spec.md

 ### **Cancel**

-The cancel operation cancel an existing escrow, it is used hitting the <code>Cancel</code> endpoint.

-The **CancelParams** that goes in the body is a JSON that use two parameters to find the escrow we want to cancel.
-That is the transaction reference where the escrow was started and the Receiver Address:
+The <code>cancel</code> endpoint cancel an existing escrow with the parameters needed to find the escrow.
+That is the transaction reference where the escrow was started and the Receiver Address.
+The <code>CancelParams</code> JSON in the body should be:

  ```
 {